StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

   2 rows in set (0.02 sec)
   ```

-#### Conditional update
+#### Conditional updates

-This example will show how to do conditional update according to the value of column `score`.
+This example will show how to do conditional updates according to the values of column `score`.
 The update for an `id`
 takes effect only when the new value for `score` is has a greater or equal to the old value.

-1. Insert initial data to StarRocks table in MySQL client
+1. Insert initial data to StarRocks table in MySQL client.
   ```SQL
   mysql> INSERT INTO `score_board` VALUES (1, 'starrocks', 100), (2, 'flink', 100);